serenity-is/docs/services/service_endpoints.md

 Namespace of this class (*Serene.Northwind.Endpoints*) is not important at all, though we usually put endpoints under *MyProject.Module.Endpoints* namespace for consistency.

+Our OrderController derives from ServiceEndpoint (and should), which provides this MVC controller with not so usual features that we'll see shortly.

 ### Routing Attributes